-Prerequisites: Please refer to "Internship Program" section of the Academic Calendar for a list of the course prerequisites and program requirements.
+Prerequisite: Please refer to "Internship Program" for a list of the course prerequisites and program requirements.

-Corequisite: WM 705
+Co-requisite: WM 705

 IM 745 Seminar (3) O

 An advanced seminar addressing a particular theme, group of themes, or critical issue in the field of intercultural ministry.
 Topics will vary and may include intercultural themes that revolve around worldview, religion, or philosophy.
 Potential projects may include ministries to a range of local-born and overseas-born new Canadians.
 Participants will be expected to conduct research and present their findings to the class.
 May be repeated for credit as topics change.